Election Committee: Medical and Health Services

 The Medical and Health Services Subsector is formed in the 2021 Hong Kong electoral changes upon the merger of the Medical Subsector and Health Services subsector.

 The former Medical subsector is corresponding to the former Medical functional constituency which is composed of registered medical practitioners and registered dentists.
 In 1998 there were 6,784 individual electors and increased to 10,087 in 2006.
 In 2006 it was one of the most highly contested subsectors with 63 candidates running for 20 seats.
-The former Health Services subsector is corresponding to the former Health Services functional constituencyincludes registered members of various professions in government or public institutions such as chiropractors, nurses, pharmacists, midwives, optometrists, and physiotherapists.
+The former Health Services subsector, corresponding to the former Health Services functional constituency, includes registered members of various professions in government or public institutions such as chiropractors, nurses, pharmacists, midwives, optometrists, and physiotherapists.
 There were changes in the membership such as the omission of the members of the Hong Kong Chiropractors' Association entitled to vote at general meetings since 2001.

 15 seats of the Medical and Health Services sub-sector are ex officio seats filled by responsible persons of statutory bodies, advisory bodies and relevant association: